blynkkk/docs/glossary.md

 # Glossary

-## 0..9

-`Blynk.360` - a complex of `Blynk` services.
-Our web portal is the main entry point to Blynk.360.

 ## A

 `API` - an application programming interface is a computing interface that defines interactions between multiple software intermediaries